Glanbia: Growth

-December 2015 - Glanbia completes $217m acquisition of US protein bar specialist, thinkThin.
+2015 – Glanbia completes $217m acquisition of US protein bar specialist thinkThin.
 The company was founded in 1999 and is based in Southern California.

-February 2017 - Glanbia invests in two new acquisitions in 2017, US based Amazing Grass and Dutch company Body & Fit.
-Amazing Grass specialises in plant based nutrition, "Greens" and superfood categories.
-Body & Fit is a direct to consumer distribution company focused on own label and branded sports nutrition based in the Benelux region.
+2017 – Glanbia invests in two new acquisitions: US-based Amazing Grass and Dutch company Body & Fit.
+Amazing Grass specializes in plant-based nutrition, "Greens," and superfood categories.
+Body & Fit is a direct-to-consumer distribution company focused on own-label and branded sports nutrition in the Benelux region.

+October 2018 – Glanbia acquires the weight-management brand SlimFast and adds the ingredient manufacturer Watson to their portfolio.

+2020: Glanbia completed the construction of a mozzarella plant in Ireland in partnership with Leprino Foods and a $470m cheese and whey protein manufacturing facility in Michigan.
+In the same year, Glanbia acquired Foodarom, a Canadian-based custom flavor designer and manufacturer, for $45 million (€38 million).

+2021 – Glanbia acquires PacMoore, enhancing their healthy snack capability, and expands into e-sports by adding LevlUp to their brand portfolio.